Vyral/mary-peacock-recruiting/_posts/2019-11-22-finding-your-niche-in-the-market.md

 **Location/Market specialties**.
 This includes specific neighborhoods, regional areas, school districts, vacation areas, lakefront properties, hunting and fishing hotspots, urban cores, or any other place that you have a depth of knowledge about.
 Your market specialty can be as broad or as targeted as you’d like, but be certain you have the expertise to back it up.

-**Home Type specialties.**&nbsp;This includes condominiums and townhomes, active-adult communities, luxury homes, starter homes, hobby farms, new construction, vacation homes and so on.&nbsp;
+**Home Type specialties.** This includes condominiums and townhomes, active-adult communities, luxury homes, starter homes, hobby farms, new construction, vacation homes and so on.&nbsp;

 **Client situation specialties**.
 You can become an expert in handling specific situations that call for specialized care and/or specialized knowledge.
 Some examples include distressed homeowners (short sales and pre-foreclosures), estate sales, first-time buyers, divorcing homeowners, relocations, retirees, military transfers, real estate investors, celebrities, government workers and home builders.&nbsp;